IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 Another limitation is the controlled testing environment, which does not fully replicate real-world usage conditions.
 The experiment was conducted with a fixed set of developer-focused queries, a single test system, and under an isolated "Zen mode" to minimize background noise.
 However, in everyday scenarios, search engine energy consumption could be influenced by factors such as hardware variations, network conditions, browser configurations, and concurrent background processes.
 Additionally, packet loss and TCP retransmissions were reported during testing, requiring additional CPU work and increasing energy usage in some cases.
 Poor network conditions can introduce inconsistencies in energy consumption, making it difficult to isolate search engine efficiency from network-related inefficiencies.
 These external factors may cause differences in energy efficiency that this study does not account for, limiting the generalizability of the results to a broader audience.

 A further limitation resulted from the methodological adjustments required during the experimental design.
 Originally, the plan was to execute 16 queries per iteration.
-However, given that executing 16 queries would have required: query duration * 16 * 12 * 60-second wait per query * 30 iterations, plus an additional 30 minutes of waiting time per iteration + the uniform sleeps to appear more humanlike in the selenium queries —the estimated total runtime would have been roughly 100 hours.
+However, given that executing 16 queries would have required: query duration * 16 * 12 * 60-second wait per query * 30 iterations, plus an additional 30 minutes of total  waiting time of the 1 min wait per iteration + the uniform sleeps to appear more humanlike in the selenium queries —the estimated total runtime would have been roughly 100 hours.
 Consequently, the experiment was reduced to a single query per iteration.
 It could be debated that query-side handling is managed on the search engine side rather than on the client side, and therefore might not be applicable to our study; however, this remains a methodological constraint.

 Another practical challenge encountered was the failure of Yahoo when using Selenium.
 Inspection of the process revealed that Yahoo's homepage contained a large number of advertisements, which made it difficult to reliably locate the search bar within the imposed 15-second timeout constraint.